 If you have any other tips on controlling red mite or would like to leave a comment then please feel free to do so below.

-You can buy Diatomaceous Earth from specialist poultry product suppliers – for example Wells Poultry.
+You can buy Diatomaceous Earth from specialist poultry product suppliers, many sell on the Amazon Marketplace.